-You repay the money through deductions from future universal credit payments.
+You repay the money though deductions from universal credit payments.

 When you can get a hardship payment

-You must meet all the work related conditions in your claimant commitment in the 7 days before you apply.
+meet all the conditions in your claimant commitment in the 7 days before you apply

-You must have considered ways to get help from other places, for example food banks or your family.
+have considered other ways to get help – for example, friends or family